cdGuilherme/blog-preview-card-challenge/README.md

 }
 ```

-This is also my first time using Figma when designing the page and tried my best to get as close to the design as possible.
+This is also my first time using Figma when designing the page and I tried my best to get as close to the design as possible.

 ### Continued development